Lochiel Farm

 Lochiel Farm is a historic home located in West Whiteland Township, Chester County, Pennsylvania.
 The house was built about 1800.
 It consists of a large, two-story, double pile stone central section with two flanking wings in the Georgian / Federal style.

 It was listed on the National Register of Historic Places in 1984.

+The manor home and adjacent carriage house were renovated in 2020 and sold in 2021.
+They were incorporated into a new subdivision called Lochiel Farm.